Grade Point Average (GPA) and Course Grade

 AU – “Audit” must be declared before the end of the third week of classes with the requirements for the retention of such status to be spelled out by the individual instructor to the student.
 If the requirements are not fulfilled, the AU can be changed to a W. After the first three weeks, AU status cannot be changed to a credit status.

-A student is permitted to audit any course being offered by the undergraduate college, provided he or she obtains the permission of the instructor.
+A student is permitted to audit any course being offered by the undergraduate college, provided the student obtains the permission of the instructor.
 Students may take the examinations for the course, but receive no credit for them.
 Transcripts contain a memorandum entry when a course is audited.
+Audited courses count towards the total number of credits allowed for a term.
+For example, a student enrolled in 15 credits may add a course for audit to a schedule, but the audited course is considered part of the 18 credits allowed per term.

 There is no change of any grade one year after its original submission or after a degree has been awarded.